Facebook

 Does my dog have to be neutered/spayed?

-If a dog is displaying unwanted behavior in relation to not being spayed/neutered before the one year mark, we reserve the right to ask you not to come back until they are spayed/neutered.
-When they do come back after the surgery, they will be re-evaluated to see if they can get back into playgroup.
+If a dog is displaying unwanted/unmanageable behavior in relation to not being spayed/neutered before the nine month mark, we reserve the right to ask you not to come back until they are spayed/neutered.
+When they do come back after the surgery, they will be re-evaluated to see if they can fit back into a playgroup.

 What vaccinations do you require?

-We require Rabies and Distemper (DHLPP/DA2PP) vaccinations.
-We do not require Bordetella (Kennel Cough), but we do strongly recommend it.
-Additionally, per PA State Law, we must have a copy of the Rabies Certificate with either the vet’s signature or license number.
+We require Rabies and Distemper (DHPP/DA2PP/DHLPP) vaccinations.
+We do not require Bordetella (Kennel Cough) or Canine Influenza, but we strongly recommend it.
+Additionally, per PA State Law, we must have a copy of the Rabies Certificate with expiration date of the vaccine, the serial number, LOT number, vet signature and license number.

 What is a typical day at Perfect Pooch like for my dog?

-Both our daycare and boarding dogs play in artificial turf yards, which are separated by dog size and play type, from 7:00am until 10:00am.
-Our boarding dogs (and daycare dogs who brought a lunch) go into an individual crate inside of our climate-controlled kennel for a mid-day feed and rest period until 1:00pm.
+Both our daycare and boarding dogs play in artificial turf yards, which are separated by dog size and play type, from 7 AM until 10 AM, Our boarding dogs (and daycare dogs who brought a lunch) go into an individual crate or kennel, inside of our climate-controlled kennel for mid-day feed and rest period until 1 PM.
 At that time, the dogs go back out to their respective yards to continue playing until they are picked up from daycare.
-If they are boarding, they go back into their individual crate for their dinner at 7:00pm.
+If they are boarding, they go back into their individual crate or kennel for their dinner at 7 PM.

 What happens when there is inclement weather?

-Our new indoor facility allows our dogs to play in all types of weather!
-Our 3 acre facility is now accompanied by a 4,000 square foot turfed and climate controlled addition.
+Our indoor facility allows our dogs to play in all types of weather!
+Our 3-acre facility is accompanied by a 4,000 square foot turfed and climate-controlled addition.
 The building is equipped with multiple garage doors that allow us to give dogs access to both indoor and outdoor play yards or contain them in the heated areas on those extremely cold and windy days.

 Where does my dog sleep at night?

-Your dog will be sleeping in an individual crate housed inside our climate-controlled kennel.
+Your dog will be sleeping in an individual crate or stand-up kennel, which are housed inside our climate-controlled kennel.
 The crates are large enough for your dog to be able to stand up and turn around completely, without touching the sides.
 There are composite plastic trays that will be underneath your dog for comfort as well as safety.
-Your dog will be comforted by soft music and will quickly fall asleep after his long day of playing! *We do have a limited number of stand-up kennels for our larger breeds, pairs or elderly clients!
+The stand-up kennels are similar in size, they have a plastic surround with see-through doors, but contain a raised kuranda bed for some of our older or large breed dogs.
+Your dog will be comforted by soft music and will quickly fall asleep after his long day of playing! *We do have a limited number of stand-up kennels.

-What should I bring with my dog when I drop him off for boarding?
+What should I bring with my dog when I drop him/her off for boarding?

 Is there always staff supervision of the dogs during play time?